Levis Faculty Center

 - Jo Guldi, Assistant Professor of History, Southern Methodist University

-Sponsored by the Illinois Program for Research in the Humanities, Office of the Provost, NCSA, and the Trowbridge Initiative in American Cultures.
+Sponsored by the Illinois Program for Research in the Humanities, Offices of the Provost and the Vice Chancellor for Research, NCSA, and the Trowbridge Initiative in American Cultures.